2023 Sikkim flash floods: Relief operations

 The government of Sikkim declared the flood a disaster, and the Indian central government released ₹48 crore ($5.76 million) in disaster relief funds.
 (Note: Based on an exchange rate of 1 USD = 83.26 INR as of 6 October 2023) Additionally, the state government announced an ex-gratia compensation of ₹4 lakh ($4804) to the families of those who died, as well as an immediate payment of ₹2,000 ($24) to those in relief camps.
 The National Disaster Response Force and the Indian Army are involved in the ongoing relief operations.
 Two thousand four hundred people were evacuated from flood-hit areas, and 7,600 others were in relief camps.
 Ten thousand more were evacuated in West Bengal.

 Fourteen people were believed to be trapped inside the tunnels of the destroyed Teesta III Dam; a 60-strong team of the National Disaster Response Force — including scuba divers — was assembled to rescue them.

-Aftermath (this part is basically all sourced with this link)

-In 2025, the people who live Sikkim, have worries about the new dam that will be built, also is worth mentiom that they not had public consultation durring the approval for the project that will be built.
+Aftermath

-2 years later its pretty comom that long patches of the roads across north sikkim that were flooded in the floods are still muddy, unpaved and full of ruble, several bridges damaged during the floods are yet to be rebuilt.
+As of 2025, long patches of the roads across north Sikkim that were flooded are still muddy, unpaved and full of rubble, and several bridges damaged during the floods are yet to be rebuilt.
+The Lepchas of the area are protesting against the reconstruction of the Teesta III dam.